 If you look at the design of the current ICO smart contract code out there, there is no provision for compliance.

 It completely disingenuous to say that compliance is too complicated to add to the ICO smart contract.
-Since the DAO hack , a freeze function is now commonplace in ICO smart contracts.
+Since the decentralized autonomous organization (DAO) hack, a freeze function is now commonplace in ICO smart contracts.
 We have improved the design of the ICO smart contracts by that bad experience.

 Let's look at how a compliant ICO might look like.
 Keep the decentralised design of the ICO Smart Contract but ensure that it is compliant.